liane4323/sep11-freedom-project/blog/entry02.md

 ### DEMO WEBSITE

 The first thing that I did was open my IDE and cd into my tool tinkering folder.
 After that I googled the HTML and CSS layout in order to get started.
 I placed the layout where it needed to be and started coding what I want my base to look like.
 I refreshed my memory on CSS code, one thing that I found very helpful was my SEP10 notes.
-I am so grateful that I took specific notes on concepts that I didn't really get and paraphrase in order to properly understand. _For this freedom project I want to be able to project my thinking so future me could easily progress_.
+I am so grateful that I took specific notes on concepts that I didn't really get and paraphrase in order to properly understand.
+After this, I linked in my tool using  <a href = "[https://cdnjs.com/libraries/easy-toggle-state]" > (CDN) </a>.
+For this freedom project I want to be able to project my thinking so future me could easily _progress_.

 After finishing all the basics this is what my DEMO page looks like: